-A revision guide is recommended at around £15.
-In Year 12 £20 is charged to cover the cost of materials.
+In Year 12 $\pm 20$ is charged to cover the cost of materials.

 In Year 13 students will need to purchase the materials they need to manufacture their final project in the NEA.
-Costs for this will vary depending on the project chosen by the student.
+This can vary depending on the project chosen by the student.

-Design skills and the ability to visualise new ideas can be useful in many job families such as architecture, product design, arts crafts and design, graphic design, construction, engineering (various), aerospace, maintenance and manufacturing and many more.
+Design skills and the ability to visualise new ideas can be useful in many career paths such as architecture, product design, arts crafts and design, graphic design, construction, engineering (various types), aerospace, maintenance and manufacturing and many more.

-There are further higher education courses available to degree level in Design and Technology: Product Design and other Design and Technology associated subjects, e.g. Architectural and Transport Design, leading to jobs in associated fields.
+There are further higher education courses available to degree level in Design and Technology: Product Design and other Design and Technology associated subjects, e.g. Architecture and Transport Design, leading to jobs in associated fields.